ninja-asa/cell-peak-calcium-activity-processor/README.md

 - [x] Allow user to set the threshold for peak detection
 - [x] Allow user to exclude first `n` samples or `t` time units from the time series
 - [x] allow processing of multiple files
+- [x] allow user to set conditions to filter out cells
 - [x] export (cell) results per excel file
 - [x] export (population) results in a summary excel file (single file for all processed files)
 - [ ] allow user to edit column names in the excel files